 Acupuncture Therapy at AIAM

 AIAM’s acupuncture programs have been running for 20 years – making the program one of the longest-running in the Midwest.
 Prospective employers look specialization when hiring new therapists, and AIAM can prepare you to showcase your capabilities with cupping.
-Through the program you will also learn key business skills and professionalism, which sets you up for a rewarding, long-lasting career as a licensed therapist.
+You will also learn key business skills and professionalism, which set you up for a rewarding, long-lasting career as a licensed therapist.